jc4p/frames-llm-docs/LLM_INSTRUCTIONS_static_html.md

 // NOTE: Because it's await, you need to wrap your code in a function like this: document.addEventListener('DOMContentLoaded', async () => {

-  // You can now use the frame SDK under the namespace window.frame
+  // You can now use the Mini Apps SDK under the namespace miniapp.sdk

-  // Remove the splash screen and start your frame window.frame.sdk.actions.ready();
+  // Remove the splash screen and start your mini app miniapp.sdk.actions.ready();
 })
 ```